 The Brain@McGill has established this award to recognize the importance of the next generation of promising young neuroscientists in advancing our understanding of the brain.
-This is the first of an annually awarded prize by the B@M to recognize the most outstanding neuroscience essay by an undergraduate student at McGill on research completed by him/her on campus, or an affiliated center, as part of a credited research course.
+This annually awarded prize by the B@M recognizes the most outstanding neuroscience essay by an undergraduate student at McGill on research completed by him/her on campus, or an affiliated center, as part of a credited research course.
 The format of the essay should be 1,000 words (or less) and may include one figure or schematic.
 The competition is open to students in applicable departments across the University.

 The winner of the Brain@McGill Prize for Neuroscience is awarded $500 CAD and the publication of his or her essay in B@M Online and newsletter.
 The essay and those of the two semi-finalists will also be published in B@M Online.